autumn0409/vue-weather-app/README.md

 ## Overview

-The Vue Weather App is the application created for the software testing final project:
+The Vue Weather App is the application created for the software testing final project.

-## Description

 The Vue Weather App allows the user to search for the current weather for a city.